Cheryl is a Director with the Corporate & Finance Department in Drew & Napier.

 Her key areas of practice are Telecommunications, Media & Technology (TMT), Artificial Intelligence (AI) and Digital Trust and Administrative & Public Law.

 Cheryl advises clients on regulatory matters, ranging from cybersecurity to payment services to gaming.
 She also advises clients on legal, contractual and governance issues arising from their use of AI at all stages of the AI life-cycle: from procuring the computing resources, to the data used in model training, to the IP and liability issues arising from the output.
+She has acted for both developers and deployers of AI solutions, drafting/reviewing contracts for both selling and procuring AI solutions.

-Cheryl publishes frequently on legal issues arising from the use of AI with the Law Society of Singapore, where her work has been cited in a Singapore regulator’s report, and also featured in the Law Society’s yearly top 10 most read articles.
-She has conducted talks on AI for external organisations (e.g., IPOS International, LexisNexis SEA), regulators in an ASEAN jurisdiction, and local and European universities.
+She has conducted talks on AI for organisations and industry associations (e.g., IPOS International, LexisNexis SEA), local and ASEAN regulators, and in local (NUS, SMU), European and Chinese universities.
 She has also been invited to contribute her views on AI issues with research institutions such as the Global Cyber Security Capacity Centre at the University of Oxford, and the Global Index on Responsible AI.
+She is appointed as an Industry Fellow with the Singapore Management University’s Centre for Digital Law.

 Before joining the firm in 2022, Cheryl was a State Counsel/Legislative Drafter in the Legislation Division of the Attorney-General’s Chambers (Singapore’s national law drafting office).
 For 8 years, she has advised Ministries and Statutory Boards on their policies, helping them to manage the legal risks of their policies, and proposing alternatives where the legal risk is high.
 She drafts the necessary legislation which is then published if the policy also requires a change in the law.